Carnival in Rio de Janeiro and Brazil

 São Paulo lives up to its reputation as a metropolis of millions during the days of Carnival.
 On Avenida Paulista, the (financial) economic center of the city, huge crowds of people gather at Blocos to party and dance.
 A small offshoot of Rio's samba parades can be admired at the São Paulo Sambadrome.

 In most regions of Brazil, however, there are no special Carnival celebrations.
 Nevertheless, you can expect many visitors as this is a long holiday weekend in Brazil.
 Many people who want to escape the Carnival hustle and bustle travel and hotels nationwide charge higher holiday prices.
 To that end, traveling during Carnival in Brazil is generally expensive.
-An insider tip from Aventura do Brasil: If you travel during the Carnival season and want to escape the hustle and bustle and the extra costs, we recommend a trip to the Amazon Turtle Lodge.
+An insider tip from Aventura do Brasil: If you travel during the Carnival season and want to escape the hustle and bustle and the extra costs, we recommend a trip to the Amazon Juma Lodge.

 We hope this reading was informative and has inspired you, because the next Carnival season in Brazil will definitely come.